-Carthage College provides a motivating environment inspiring reflection and self-discovery, so our students uncover and ignite their true potential.
-We are nationally recognized as a Tier 1 Liberal Arts College and a Best Midwestern College.
+Carthage College provides a motivating environment inspiring reflection and self-discovery so our students uncover and ignite their true potential.
 Take a look at some of our rankings and honors below.

 Rankings and Honors

-- Carthage is one of the top 10 baccalaureate institutions in the country for student participation in short-term study abroad, according to the Institute of International Education.
+- Carthage is No. 3 in the country among baccalaureate institutions for student participation in short-term study abroad, according to the Institute of International Education.

-- Carthage was selected a 2016-2017 College of Distinction because of its ongoing commitment to student engagement, great teaching, vibrant community, and successful outcomes.
+- Carthage was selected a College of Distinction in 2016-17, 2017-18, and 2018-19 because of its ongoing commitment to student engagement, great teaching, vibrant community, and successful outcomes.
 Visit the Colleges of Distinction website.

 Excellence in Academics

-- For eight years straight, Carthage projects have been selected for elite NASA research initiatives like the Flight Opportunities Program — which selects cross-cutting technologies essential to the emerging commercial aerospace industry.
+- For 11 years straight, Carthage projects have been selected for elite NASA research initiatives like the Flight Opportunities Program — which selects cross-cutting technologies essential to the emerging commercial aerospace industry.